Conversation is medicine

 Resource: True Love: A Practice for Awakening the Heart, Thich Nhat Hanh (Shambhala, 2004)

 For years I’ve torn paper and pasted my way through difficult times.
-“National Geographics” are my favorite magazine to use, filled with amazing photos.
-I quiet and center myself.
-Paging through a magazine, I tear out pages and photos I’m drawn to WITHOUT analyzing or critiquing the choices.
-I like tearing photos, leaving frayed white edges to add interest rather than sharp clear edges.
-Taking a black piece of construction paper, I play with the pieces, seeing what I like side by side, or sometimes ripping pieces further, turning them upside-down and around like an ongoing puzzle.
-As I play/work, I jot down words or phrases or feelings that come to me.
-I sometimes write haiku poetry to go with the collage.
-This whole process often brings clarity to me or a new insight and understanding.
+I quiet and center myself, tearing out photos I’m drawn to WITHOUT analyzing or critiquing the choices.
+I like leaving the frayed white edges to add interest rather than sharp clear edges.
+I play with the pieces, sometimes ripping pieces further, turning them upside-down and around like an ongoing puzzle.
+I jot down words or phrases or feelings that come, that turn into haiku poetry.
+This often brings clarity to me or a new insight and understanding.
 Sometimes it simply brings calmness and peace.